MuteLoc0/loc0-s-LaTeX-assignment-template/README.md

 ## How to use?

-After downloading the source code, place the `.sty` file of the template you want to use in the same directory as the main `tex` file and use the package (usually the name of the file).
+After downloading the source code, place the `.sty` file (and so on) of the template you want to use in the same directory as the main `tex` file and use the package (usually the name of the file).

 For the **problem-answer-note** template, `hw.sty` is the template package, and `compile.sh` is the compile script that runs on the bash command line.
 The default main document name is "main".